seanox/aspect-js/manual/en/introduction.md

 Notification is an optional part of [Validation](#validate) and displays the error output as an info box (browser feature) on the corresponding element.
-This requires a combination of the attributes `validate`, `events` amd `message`.
+This requires a combination with the attributes `validate`, `events` and `message`.

 ```html